 How your community estate is divided can be impacted by how your business is characterized.

-Just and Right Division Does Not Mean Equal
+And Right Division Does Not Mean Equal

-Obviously you will want to select an appraiser who has years of experience helping people in your position determine the value of a business.
+You will want to select an appraiser who has years of experience helping people in your position determine the value of a business.
 There are specific titles that business appraisers hold as opposed to, say, real estate appraisers.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: "16 Steps to Help You Plan & Prepare for Your Texas Divorce"